hasura/ndc-hub/rfcs/0011-cli-and-connector-packaging.md

 Some connectors choose to publish binary CLI plugins and part of the process of publishing a binary CLI plugin is to open a PR in the [cli-plugins-index](https://github.com/hasura/cli-plugins-index) and merge it to make it available in the DDN ecosystem.

-This is not a great UX because it is very easy to miss the step of publishing the binary CLI plugin and this leads to runtime errors because when the connector is initialized, the next step is to introspect the data source.
-If the CLI plugin is not published, the introspection fails.
+This approach leads to poor user experience for two reasons.
+First, it's easy to overlook the step of publishing the native CLI plugin.
+Second, this oversight causes runtime errors during connector initialization.
+When initializing, the connector attempts to introspect the data source.
+However, if the CLI plugin isn't published, this introspection process fails

 So, this RFC proposes to include the binary CLI plugin information within the `connector-metadata.yaml`, so that all the information required to run a connector is in one place.